Cheltenham: Crime and public safety

+The overall crime rate for the period December 2023 to November 2024 was 107 per thousand residents, which is considered medium compared to other UK boroughs.

+In January 2024, Cheltenham was noted for having the highest burglary rate in Gloucestershire with 53 incidents and led in criminal damage and arson with 84 crimes.

+Ward-level data from 2023 showed Cheltenham's crime rate at 119.85 per 1,000, with a 3.78% year-on-year increase, with St Paul's, Lansdown, and College wards having the highest rates.

+From December 2023 to November 2024, the crime rate was 105.1 per 1,000, with a noted increase in drug-related crimes by 6.4%.

 Police

 Gloucestershire Constabulary is the territorial police force responsible for policing the town covering 14 neighbourhoods in the Cheltenham area.

 Education

 The oldest school in Cheltenham is Pate's Grammar School (founded in 1574).
 Cheltenham College (founded in 1841) was the first of the public schools of the Victorian period.
 The school was the setting in 1968 for the classic Lindsay Anderson film if.....
 It also hosts the annual Cheltenham Cricket Festival, first staged in 1872, and the oldest cricket festival in the world.

 The most famous school in the town, according to The Good Schools Guide, is Cheltenham Ladies' College (founded in 1853).
-Dean Close School was founded in 1886 in memory of the Reverend Francis Close (1797–1882), a former rector of Cheltenham.
+Dean Close School was founded in 1886 as the 79th public school in the Victorian period, founded in memory of the Reverend Francis Close (1797–1882), a former rector of Cheltenham.
+Cheltenham Bournside School moved to its current location in 1972.
 The town also includes several campuses of the University of Gloucestershire, two other independent and six other state secondary schools, plus institutions of further education.